PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 3. [Install](/getting-started/installation/) Python and Prefect

 !!!
 Note "Administrator Access"
     Though not strictly necessary, you may want to ensure you have admin access, both in Prefect Cloud and in your cloud provider.
 Admin access is only necessary during the initial setup and can be downgraded after.
-Consult with your friendly neighborhood DevOps professional.

 ## Create a cluster